-As background for our empirical analysis this section briefly summarizes some of the major changes that have affected the West German labor market since the early 1980s.
-Two critical events were the collapse of the Soviet empire and the reunification of East and West Germany.
-An immediate consequence of these political developments was massive inmigration to West Germany.
-Approximately 1.7 million former residents of East Germany moved to the west in the early 1990s (see Burda [1993] and Wolff [2009]).
-An even larger number of ethnic Germans (approximately 2.8 million people) arrived from Russia and the former East Bloc countries during the 1990s (Bauer and Zimmerman [1999]).
-These new migrants - many of whom lacked modern training and language skills - contributed to the rise in unemployment in West Germany (Glitz [2012]) and the build-up of pressure for labor market reform.
+As background for our empirical analysis, this section briefly summarizes some of the major changes that have affected the West German labor market since the early 1980s.
+Two critical events were the collapse of the Soviet empire and the reunification of East and West Germany.7 An immediate consequence of these political developments was massive in-migration to West Germany.
+Approximately 1.7 million former residents of East Germany moved to the west in the early 1990s (see Burda 1993 and Wolff 2009).
+Even more ethnic Germans (approximately 2.8 million people) arrived from Russia and the former Eastern Bloc countries during the 1990s (Bauer and Zimmermann 1999).
+These new migrants-many of whom lacked modern training and language skills-contributed to the rise in unemployment in West Germany (Glitz 2012) and the build-up of pressure for labor market reform.

-More subtly, the decision to impose West German wage scales on the less-productive East led to fissures in the traditional collective bargaining system (Burda [2000]).
+More subtly, the decision to impose West German wage scales on the less productive East led to fissures in the traditional collective bargaining system (Burda 2000).
 Until the 1990s most West German firms accepted the provisions of the major sectoral agreements negotiated between employer associations and large unions.
-These pay scales proved to be far too high for East German firms, however, leading to massive defections from the system - a process that is allowable under German law (see Ochel [2003]).
+These pay scales proved to be far too high for East German firms, however, leading to massive defections from the system-a process that is allowable under German law (see Ochel 2003).
 Eventually the defections spilled over to the West, prompting a sharp decline in the fraction of employees covered by collective agreements.
-For example, data presented by Kohaut and Ellguth [2008] and Ellguth, Gerner, and Stegmaier [2012] show a fall in collective bargaining coverage in West Germany from 83% in 1995 to 63% in 2007.8
+For example, data presented by Kohaut and Ellguth (2008) and Ellguth, Gerner, and Stegmaier (2012) show a fall in collective bargaining coverage in West Germany from 83% in 1995 to 63% in 2007.8